jhajek/packer-vagrant-build-scripts/packer/itmt430/ReadMe.md

 1) This application has an Nginx webserver running on port 80.
 1) It has a Nodejs Hello World application running on port 3000.
 1) It has an Nginx route to the Nodejs app located at `/app`

+## Database contents

+1) System will create a `.my.cnf` file which allows for password-less authentication
+1) System will pre-seed MariaDB or MySql root password